elifKurtay/Bilkent-Companion/README.md

 # Bilkent-Companion
 Our not so simple CS102 project.

 This is an Android application with Buy/Sell and Lost/Found forums for Bilkent University students.
-The project is developed in Android Studio with Java. he Firbase Databse is used in this application.
+The project is developed in Android Studio with Java.
+The Firebase Database is used in this application.
 Detailed information of the project can be found inside the docs folder.

 ## Contributing
 Please do not contribute to this old and fragile project.
 It has sentimental value to us.
 But you are welcome to look around, pull or clone.